aesthetic-suite/framework/packages/aesthetic/README.md

 * `styleName` (string) - The unique style name of the component.
 This name is primarily used in logging and caching.
 Defaults to the component name.
-* `lockStyling` (boolean) - Will lock styles from being written after the default styles have been set.
-Defaults to `true`.
+* `extendable` (boolean) - Allows the component and its styles to be extended, creating a new component in the process.
+Defaults to `false`.
 * `classNamesPropName` (string) - Name of the prop in which the compiled class names object is passed to.
 Defaults to `classNames`.
 * `themePropName` (string) - Name of the prop in which the theme name is passed to.